 How to create a seamless video production workflow in 5 simple steps

-Follow these steps to create a smooth video production workflow for your team!
+Follow these steps to create a smooth video production workflow for your team.

 2. Develop a script

-While that may be true, a good script carries your visuals!
 Take your time developing an engaging, actionable video script.
 When the initial draft is ready, it’s time for the script to make the rounds among collaborators and stakeholders.

-3. Shot list and storyboard
+3. Create a shot list and storyboard

-Step three is creating a storyboard and shot list!
 Use your script to start mapping out visuals for your video.
 Your script might have to go through another round of revisions to better align with your visuals.

-4. Create a timeline
+4. Create a project timeline

 You can also use this time to assign roles to your team; clearly defined roles eliminate overlapping tasks.
 You’ll all save considerable time during the project when everyone knows what they need to do.